Updated: Apr 8

 When mental illness runs wild, the ability to reason falls; people lose the ability to think critically.
 This is when anti-social activities increase.
 People hungry for power use the fallen state of society to get elected.
 They convince the masses that society is unfair, that some rich people (or a religious or political group) have made others poor.
 Restless and tired, people find hope in the new leader and start to follow him.
 Soon, the political state of the nation becomes inflamed.
 Political unrest follows.

 Of course, things do not have to turn out this way.
 I have presented a simplified and generalized version of what appears when ego (self-righteousness) enters society.
 I urge you to abandon hypocrisy for your and your society's well-being.

 How does one get out of the downward spiral I mentioned?

 Think of society as a company.
 The mission is to make it healthy and prosperous.
-Every action we take is either strategically aligned (love your neighbor as yourself, don't steal, etc) or strategically inconsistent (theft, expectations, playing games with people, etc).
+Every action we take is either strategically aligned (love your neighbour as yourself, don't steal, etc) or strategically inconsistent (theft, expectations, playing games with people, etc).
 When I was in the US, I was friends with (one-sided) some people for almost 2-3 years before they realized that I had not been faking friendship.
-Since they had always received fake friendships, they thought I was faking, too.
+Since they had always received fake friendships, they thought I was faking too.
 Over time, they discovered that they could rely on me, depend on me, and that I had no expectations from them.
 They changed.
 I hope some of them would extend unconditional friendship and love to others, flipping the status quo (fake friendship) in the process.
 Real friendship should be the status quo, not the exception.